 - Safeguarding information, including information on duty of care to protect any individuals affected by someone else’s use of alcohol or drugs

 - Signposting carers to Bucks County Council commissioned carers services for a specialist carers assessment where appropriate

 - Enable families and carers to form and access community networks

 - Provide parenting skill interventions for service users either via groups or one to ones

 There’s nothing to lose, if you’re worried get in touch, we have so much positive feedback from parents and loved one’s who have learned to navigate the difficulties and distress drug use a loved one’s drug use, and consequently choices and behaviour can bring.
-They are now out the ‘other side’ of their dark times and this doesn’t always mean their loved one has stopped using, it just means they have learned skills to help them manage the relationship, communication and the problems.
+They are now out the ‘other side’ of their dark times – yes it’s possible! – and this doesn’t always mean their loved one has stopped using, it just means they have learned skills to help them manage the relationship, communication and the problems.